MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/quickstart.md

 [Back to Game Manager Sections](#game-manager-sections)

-### Servers
+### 6. Servers

-PlayFab works with many architectures and game types.
-Whether you are looking to hosting multi-player matches, or just need a secure environment that can reduce many common forms of hacking and abuse.
+**PlayFab** works with many architectures and game types.
+Whether you are looking to hosting multiplayer matches, or just need a secure environment that can reduce many common forms of hacking and abuse.

 ![Game Manager - Servers - CloudScript](media/tutorials/game-manager-servers-cloudscript.png)